MuntashirAkon/AppManager/docs/pt-BR/faq/app-components.md

 ## O que são os componentes de aplicativo?
 Atividades, serviços, receptores de transmissão (também conhecidos como receptores) e provedores de conteúdo (também conhecidos como provedores) são combinadamente chamados de componentes de aplicativo.
 Mais tecnicamente, todos eles herdam a classe `ComponentInfo`.

+## What are trackers?
+_Tracker_ is a special keyword in AM that is used to denote ad or tracker component.
+It doesn't denote the number of actual trackers like in the [scanner page](../guide/scanner-page.md).
+This is analogous to _tracker component_ (as opposed to _trackers classes_).

+## How are the tracker or other components blocked in AM?
+What are its limitations?
+AM blocks application components (or tracker components) using a method called [Intent Firewall][1] (IFW), it is very superior to other methods such as `pm`, [Shizuku][5] or any other method that uses the package manager to enable or disable the components.
+If a component is disabled by the latter methods, the app itself can detect that the component is being blocked and can re-enable it as it has full access to its own components.
+(Many deceptive apps actually exploit this in order to keep the tracker components unblocked.)
+On the other hand, IFW is a true firewall and the app cannot detect if the blocking is present.
+It also cannot re-enable it by any means.
+AM uses the term _block_ rather than _disable_ for this reason.

+But even IFW has some limitations which are primarily applicable for the system apps:
+- The app in question is whitelisted by the system ie. the system cannot function properly without these apps and may cause random crashes.
+These apps include but not limited to Android System, System UI, Phone Services.
+They will run even if you disable them or block their components via IFW.
+- Another system app or system process is calling an specific component of the app in question via interprocess communication (IPC).
+In this case, the component will be activated regardless of its presence in the IFW rules or even if the entire app is disabled.
+If you have such system apps, the only way to prevent them from running is to get rid of them.

 ## Por que os componentes bloqueados pela AM não são detectados por outros aplicativos relacionados?
 É por causa do método de bloqueio que estou usando.
 Este método é chamado de [Intent Firewall][1] (IFW) e é compatível com [Watt][2] e [Blocker][3].
 [MyAndroidTool][4] (MAT) suporta o IFW mas usa um formato diferente.
 Existem outros métodos para bloquear componentes de aplicativo, como _pm_ e [Shizuku][5].
 Se um componente de aplicativo for bloqueado usando esses últimos métodos, o aplicativo afetado pode identificá-lo e desbloqueá-lo, pois tem acesso total aos seus próprios componentes.
 Muitos aplicativos enganosos realmente exploram isso para manter os componentes rastreadores desbloqueados.